Detox Your Home: The Laundry

-Most drycleaners use a chemical called perchloroethylene, which has been linked to cancer and fertility issues.
-Some eco-friendly dry cleaners now use silicone solvent-based or liquid CO2 cleaning methods, which are healthier alternatives.
-Or ever better: skip the dry cleaner altogether.
+Most dry cleaners use a chemical called perchloroethylene, which has been linked to cancer and fertility issues.
+Some eco friendly dry cleaners now use silicone solvent based or liquid CO2 cleaning methods, which are healthier alternatives.
+Or even better: skip the dry cleaner altogether.
 Try gentle handwashing in a delicates laundry liquid, which will also prolong the life of those delicate fabrics.

 Shop smarter and buy fabrics that don’t require dry cleaning.
 If you absolutely have to dry clean something, take it out of the plastic and hang it outside for as long as you can before you hang it in your wardrobe or wear it.
 At least four hours, or better still, a few days.

 We've got loads more articles so that you can up your game when it comes to detoxing your laundry and living a more sustainable life!